-For most Oxford scholarships, all you need to do is submit your course application by the January deadline.
+For most Oxford scholarships, all you need to do is submit your course application by the January deadline for this course.
 Based on the information supplied in your graduate application, you will be automatically considered for scholarships where you meet the eligibility criteria or you will be contacted by the University and invited to apply.
 A list of these scholarships is available on the University's A-Z list of scholarships.
 In the past, students on this course have been awarded Clarendon Fund scholarships and Oxford Kobe scholarships.

 A small number of scholarships require an additional application.
 A list of these is available on the University's A-Z list of scholarships.
 You can use the University's Fees, funding and scholarships search to identify those for which you may be eligible.

 International Human Rights Law scholarships

 In addition to the scholarships on the University's A-Z list of scholarships there are a number of scholarships specific to this course and these are listed below.
 To be considered, all you need to do is submit your course application by the January deadline.
 All use the University's standard scholarship selection terms.
 Selection is expected to take place by the end of March 2021.
 If you have not heard from by this date, you should assume you have been unsuccessful.

 - Alastair McBain International Human Rights Law Scholarship